 The entry qualification documents are accepted in the following languages: English.

 Often you can get a suitable transcript from your school.
 If this is not the case, you will need official translations along with verified copies of the original.

-Applications are accepted from the following territories (based on citizenship): Albania, Angola, Brazil, Cambodia, Chile, China, Costa Rica, Georgia, Ghana, India, Indonesia, Israel, Japan, Kosovo, Lebanon, Marshall Islands, Mexico, Moldova, Morocco, Nigeria, North Macedonia, Russia, Rwanda, Seychelles, Singapore, South Korea, Syria, São Tomé and Príncipe, Taiwan, Turkey, Uzbekistan, Vietnam, Yemen.
+Applications are accepted from the following territories (based on citizenship): Albania, Angola, Azerbaijan, Bangladesh, Belize, Bosnia and Herzegovina, Brazil, Cambodia, Cape Verde, Chile, China, Colombia, Costa Rica, Egypt, Eritrea, Ethiopia, Georgia, Ghana, India, Indonesia, Iraq, Israel, Japan, Kenya, Kosovo, Lebanon, Maldives, Mali, Marshall Islands, Mexico, Moldova, Mongolia, Montenegro, Morocco, Nigeria, North Macedonia, Oman, Philippines, Russia, Rwanda, Saint Lucia, Seychelles, Sierra Leone, Singapore, South Korea, Syria, São Tomé and Príncipe, Taiwan, Tanzania, Turkey, Turkmenistan, Uzbekistan, Vietnam, Yemen.